rasfa98/MemberRegistry/README.md

 If you want to run the project instead of the executable file do the following:

-1. Install Dotnet Core SDK
+1. Install .NET Core SDK

 2. Navigate to the folder called *source-code*
 `$ cd /xxx/xxx/xxx/source-code`